swharden/pyABF/docs/advanced/tonic-analysis/readme.md

 ![png](output_4_0.png)

-We start by creating a histogram using 1mV bins spanning the range of expected values
+We start by creating a histogram using 0.25 mV bins spanning the range of expected values

 ```python